 Until the launch of the 916, Ducati had been performing moderately well in racing with the 851.
 Though, it would be Ducati’s latest offering that would create an era of dominance for the Bologna team.

 Honda edged out Ducati in 1997 with the RC45 taking its only WSB title.
-The newly renamed Ducati, now the 996, would take back the title in 1998 and 1999 in the hands of Carl Fogarty once more.
+The newly renamed Ducati 996 would take back the title in 1998 and 1999 in the hands of Carl Fogarty once more.

 Honda fought back and won in 2000 with their new RC51 V-Twin, but Troy Bayliss took the revised 996R to overall victory the following year in 2001, giving the 916 series six WSB championships.
 Ducati holds seventeen WSB Manufacturers Championships and fourteen more in the Riders Championship, more than any other manufacturer to date.

-The Ducati 916 was designed to compete on the track and yet still function as a road bike, making it maintenance heavy.
+The Ducati 916 was designed to compete on the track and yet still function as a road bike, making it maintenance heavy (the riding position will tell you Massimo Tamburini was giving little consideration for road riding).
 If you are in the market to buy an earlier model, make a B-Line to the service paperwork and ensure it has been maintained thoroughly by a reputable mechanic.